 Further information can be found at on the NICE website and the NHS England website

-As part of the transformation programme there will be an optional survey for patients to complete following their outpatients appointment, they will have the details of this on their outpatient letters - Shared Decision Making Patient Survey
+As part of the programme there will be an optional survey for patients to complete following their outpatients appointment, the questions is available here or via a QR code on the outpatient letters - Shared Decision Making Patient Survey